maratbekzenteev/flask_project/README.md

 ## Legal notice

-This web application was made in educational purposes and is not liable for the material uploaded by the users.
+This web application was made for educational purposes and is not liable for the material uploaded by the users.

 ## Project structure